Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 perception began to come back.
 But that's okay because once you've slid through such a door, it becomes easier and easier, and that in itself will accelerate the healing of the body.
 Do you see how it all ties together?

 *Yes.
 It's part of the miracle process in healing my body.*

 Yes.

 *I perceived myself as a soul that doesn't really live within my body.*

 Not just a perception, an experience.

 *Yeah, that's what it was.
 It wasn't a thought.
 I was like I shed it.*

 Just like you can have a thought about what it means to stand in a downpour or you can stand in it.

 *Right.
 Okay.*

 Now, remember, hold that child in your heart.
 Think about her.
 And when you think about her, allow that feeling to come back to you the feeling in the heart of compassion and of the desire to extend and communicate love.
 It will be very helpful.

 *Thank you.*

 But it's only helpful if you want miracles to continue.

 *I do.
 Thank you.*

 Good choice.

 *I sent her parents a card, but I don't know if they will be ready for me to share that.*

 No, they are not ready yet.

 *I didn't think so.
 Thank you.*

 Marc: Well, how's everybody doing?

 *Great.*

 Good.

 *Great but tired.*

 Great but tired, huh.

 *I have another question.*

 Marc: He's suggesting that we&hellip; let's spend some time together here.
 Just move your chairs so that you can sit facing somebody.
-Any body will do.
+Anybody will do.

-{Group breaks into dyads.}
+[Group breaks into dyads.]

 Marc: Does everybody have somebody?
 It might be nice if we have a couple of triads to make it a duo.
 Better be careful over there.
 A lot of miracles seem to happen with those.

 *That's why I moved.*

 Marc: So just let yourself take a few good deep breaths, and really allow yourself to look into the eyes of the person in front of you.

 Let the shoulders relax.
 It doesn't take effort.
 And as you look into the eyes of your partner, truly allow every thought of the past to be gone.
 Let yourself feel as though there is absolutely nowhere to go.
 There isn't anything to achieve.
 There are no burdens.
 And begin to allow a feeling of penetration to occur through the eyes as if there is only Light, just Light, radiant, shining.

-{Pause.}
+[Pause]

 And if things seem to begin to change a little, just allow it as if there were no perception or image of this being in front of you that you had to hold on to.

-{Pause.}
+[Pause]

 And then gently within yourself simply begin to repeat: "I see only myself.
 I see only Christ."
 And as that continues, just allow all the Light and the Love you know that Christ has to radiate through your eyes and to be given to the one before you.

-{Pause.}
+[Pause]

 "I see only myself.
 I see only Christ."

-{Pause.}
+[Pause]

 Feel that Light just expanding, growing, radiating.
 Feel the sense of joy it begins to bring.

-{Pause.}
+[Pause]

 And remaining in that very special and sacred place, take just a few moments to use the gift of your words to say to the one in front of you, "Thank you for all that you are."
 Whatever feels appropriate for you, just express it from the depth of your being.

-{Group shares with each other.
+[Group shares with each other.]

 Don't resist hugs if it feels like a good idea.

 Okay.
 So let's close things up tonight.
 Let's move the chairs aside.

-{The group made a close-knit circle, hugging each other, singing along with music from a tape by John Astin.}
+[The group made a close-knit circle, hugging each other, singing along with music from a tape by John Astin.]